Behaviour Support Leads to Positive Changes

 “I also talked to Nabila about ensuring she gives Anas lots of praise and attention whenever he is behaving appropriately.
 This helps him learn that he will get attention for doing nice things, rather than things like screaming and hitting.”

-In addition to Planned Ignoring, Rachael and Christine helped the family implement use a simple ‘First-Then’ reward system to support Anas’ behaviour during routines such as mealtimes.
+In addition to Planned Ignoring, Rachael and Christine helped the family enact a simple ‘First-Then’ reward system to support Anas’ behaviour during routines such as mealtimes.

 “Anas was very resistant at mealtimes and would scream until he got the food he wanted.
 So we used a ‘First-Then’ system to explain that, first you eat your breakfast, then you get the chips you want – for example,” Rachael said.

-Since accessing specialist behaviour support services for the family, Christine said that there have been dramatic changes in both Anas and Nabila.
+Since accessing specialist behaviour support services for the family, Christine said that there had been dramatic changes in both Anas and Nabila.

 “Nabila has learnt to be patient and wait Anas out – not give in to his bad behaviours.
 She now feels in control and knows how to handle difficult situations,” Christine said.

 “Anas has started paying attention to his mum, listening to her instructions and understands the consequences of bad behaviour.

 “At our last session, he was so engaged and showed an openness to learn.
 He has started to play, communicate and interact with others in a more positive way.”